qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - This achieves the stronger Stage 2 goal in the simplified DM, zero-delay/no-removal, one-per-event condition.
 The next gate restores the released-code training delays, removed observations, and RM/DM/NM mixture while retaining the same online policy.

+## 2026-08-31 — Full released-task gate

+- The next fresh actor trains from scratch on the released 0.25 RM / 0.25 DM / 0.50
+  NM mixture.
+Training now samples the released 0–4 delays and feature-removal rule;
+  the policy still receives only its current accumulated situation state.
+- Held-out evaluation uses 64 new training-mode trials in each condition, preserving variable and unequal event durations, removed features, and random penalties.
+A generalized rectangular counterfactual evaluator supports unequal `a1` and `b1` lengths without altering their online states.
+- This remains the one-trace-per-event capacity gate.
+It asks whether the successful sampled learner survives the exact task distribution before removing the reserved event slots.